pypa/pipx/docs/how-to/configure-paths.md

 user's PATH environment variable instead of appending to it.
 This can be useful if you want to prioritise `pipx`-installed binaries over system-installed binaries of the same name.

+#### `--dry-run` argument

+The `--dry-run` argument can be passed to the `pipx ensurepath` command to report which directories would be added to your PATH without modifying PATH or any shell configuration file.
+This lets you preview the changes before running `pipx ensurepath` for real.

 ### Configuring pip for pipx

 pipx uses pip internally for all package installs, including its own shared libraries (pip, setuptools).
 To point pip at